Role-Based Access Control

 Permission inheritance

-To streamline common workflows, CodeNOW's RBAC features a permission inheritance mechanism that automatically grants permissions in some limited contexts:
+CodeNOW's RBAC includes a permission inheritance mechanism that automatically grants permissions in specific contexts to streamline common workflows:

-- In the absence of explicitly set permissions on components, users inherit the same permissions on the components as set on the parent application.
+- When no explicit permissions are set on components, users inherit the same permissions they have on the parent application.

-- In the presence of explicitly set permissions on components, those and only those apply to the components.
+- When explicit permissions are set on components, only those explicit permissions apply to the components.

-demoapp getsadminpermissions fordemo.
-That user can downgrade after the fact his permissions todeveloperandvieweronly.
-Beware that a user who revokes hispermission's editorpermission may no longer be able to edit his permissions or grant permissions to other users. - Let's consider a user who is granted
+demoapp receiveadminpermissions fordemo.
+These users can later downgrade their permissions todeveloperandvieweronly.
+Note that users who revoke theirpermission's editorpermission may lose the ability to edit permissions or grant permissions to other users. - Consider a user granted

-viewerpermissions on thedemoapp which consists of 3 components (front-end,back-end,API).
-Given that he had no permissions previously set on any of the 3 components, the user hasviewerpermissions on every component ofdemo.
-Then, permissions can be edited after the fact for each component (e.g.,viewerpermissions can be removed on theAPIcomponent for specific users, while keeping the other two components' permissions intact).
+viewerpermissions on thedemoapp, which contains 3 components (front-end,back-end,API).
+Since no permissions were previously set on the components, the user inheritsviewerpermissions on all components ofdemo.
+Administrators can then modify permissions for each component individually (e.g., removeviewerpermissions on theAPIcomponent while maintaining permissions on the other components).

 Permission composition